 The practice provided preventive care and supported patients to ensure better oral health.
-A dental hygienist and dental therapist worked at the practice to support patients with gum disease.
+A dental hygienist worked at the practice to support patients with all aspects of their oral health.
 The practice sold interdental brushes, mouth wash, floss and toothpaste to support patients in their oral health.